-It supports Linux, Windows and macOS and works with Python 2.7+ as well as Python 3.4+.
+It supports Linux, Windows and macOS and works with Python 2.7+, Python 3.5+, PyPy and PyPy3.
 PyGObject, including this documentation, is licensed under the LGPLv2.1+.

 If you want to write a Python application for GNOME or a Python GUI application using GTK+, then PyGObject is the way to go.
 For more information on specific libraries check out the “Python GTK+ 3 Tutorial” and the “Python GI API Reference”.

 import gi gi.require_version("Gtk", "3.0") from gi.repository import Gtk window = Gtk.Window(title="Hello World") window.show() window.connect("destroy", Gtk.main_quit) Gtk.main()